 - Smoke cigarettes

-- Have a history of heavy smoking
+- Have a 20 pack-year smoking history

 - Were exposed to hazardous materials, such as radon or asbestos